bbauska/CSS-Basics/README.md

   <img src="assets/images/css-rule.png" alt="CSS rule" width="500px;" />
 </p>

-* The first is always the **selector**, it tells the browser which element or elements of the web page will be styled.
+* The first is always the **selector**, it tells the browser which element or elements
+* of the web page will be styled.
-* Next is the **declaration block**, which begins with the opening curly brace { and ends with the closing }, between the curly braces are specified formatting commands (declarations), which are used by the browser to stylize the selected selector element.
+* Next is the **declaration block**, which begins with the opening curly brace { and
+* ends with the closing }, between the curly braces are specified formatting commands
+* (declarations), which are used by the browser to stylize the selected selector element.
 * Each **declaration** consists of two parts: the property and its value.
+The declaration
-The declaration must always end with a semicolon (;).
-You can omit the ; only at the end of the last declaration before the closing curly brace.
+* must always end with a semicolon (;).
+You can omit the ; only at the end of the last
+* declaration before the closing curly brace.
-* A **property** is a formatting command that defines a specific style effect for an element.
+* A **property** is a formatting command that defines a specific style effect for an
+* element.
 Each property has its own predefined set of values.
-After the property name, a colon is specified, which separates the property name from the valid value.
+After the property name,
+* a colon is specified, which separates the property name from the valid value.

 <div align="right">
-  <b><a href="#top">↥ Back To Top</a></b>
+    <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What are the possible ways to apply CSS styles to a web page?